Home care kits highlight gaps in West Africa's Ebola response

 The global response has accelerated as cases reached the West.
 Hundreds of millions of dollars in aid has been pledged, the U.S. and British militaries are deploying and volunteers from across the globe are signing up to help.

-Yet the effects on the ground have been slow to materialise.
+Yet the effects on the ground have been slow to materialize.
 So far, Liberia has 620 of 2,930 planned beds for Ebola cases.
 In Sierra Leone, there are 346 of 1,198 planned beds.

-U.N. officials say the turning point for rolling back Ebola will be when 70 percent of cases are hospitalised and 70 percent of those Ebola kills are buried properly.
+U.N. officials say the turning point for rolling back Ebola will be when 70 percent of cases are hospitalized and 70 percent of those Ebola kills are buried properly.

 Nigeria was declared Ebola-free on Monday after it successfully traced and isolated 300 people who had come into contact with an Ebola patient who brought the disease to Lagos in July.